-Pursuant to article 5 of the Code of Criminal Procedure, a limitation period of 10 years applies to all serious offences defined as "crimes" and three years for all lesser offences defined as "délits".
-Be-
+Pursuant to article 5 of the Code of Criminal Procedure, a limitation period of 10 years applies to all serious offences defined as "crimes" and three years for all lesser offences defined as "délits".64 Be-

+62 ICJ interview with a SCC judge, 1 September 2016.

-- 57 2014 Constitution, article 115. - Under the Code of Criminal Procedure a "crime" is an offence that is punishable by the death penalty or imprisonment for more than five years (article 122). - 59 Code of Criminal Procedure, article 26. - 60 Code of Criminal Procedure, article 28. - ICJ interview with a member of the IPJJ, 7 August 2016. - 62 ICJ interview with a SCC judge, 1 September 2016. - Truth and Dignity Commission Annual Report 2015, June 2016, p.
-18. - 64 Code of Criminal Procedure, article 5.
+^{57 2014} Constitution, article 115.

+58 Under the Code of Criminal Procedure a "crime" is an offence that is punishable by the death penalty or imprisonment for more than five years (article 122).

+61 ICJ interview with a member of the IPJJ, 7 August 2016.

+63 Truth and Dignity Commission Annual Report 2015, June 2016, p.
+18.

-fore the uprising in 2011, some conduct considered gross human rights violations under international law, such as torture and ill-treatment, would fall within the category of "délits" and would therefore be subject to the three year limitation period.
-Since the limitation period for civil lawsuits runs parallel to the corresponding criminal lawsuit, kief victims wishing to bring claims of reparation in civil proceedings had to file their claim within the limitation period.
-The Decree No. 106-2011 extended the limitation period for torture from 10 to 15 years.
-However, the 2014 Constitution recognized the non-applicability of statutory limitations for the crime of torture.
+fore the uprising in 2011, some conduct considered gross human rights violations under international law, such as torture and ill-treatment, would fall within the category of "délits" and would therefore be subject to the three year limitation period.65 Since the limitation period for civil lawsuits runs parallel to the corresponding criminal lawsuit,66 victims wishing to bring claims of reparation in civil proceedings had to file their claim within the limitation period.
+The Decree No. 106-2011 extended the limitation period for torture from 10 to 15 years.67 However, the 2014 Constitution recognized the non-applicability of statutory limitations for the crime of torture.68